MelanieGittard/melaniegittard.github.io/_pages/about.md

 __Welcome to my website!__

 * I am a Postdoctoral Fellow at the <a href="https://fse.fsi.stanford.edu/">Center on Food Security and the Environment</a> at Stanford University.

+* I am a Research Affiliate of the <a href="https://kingcenter.stanford.edu/people/melanie-gittard">King Center on Global Development</a> at Stanford University and the <a href="https://www.parisschoolofeconomics.eu/en/research/research-initiatives/research-chairs/international-migration-economics-chair/researchers-and-phd-students/">International Migration Economics Chair</a> at the Paris School of Economics.

 * I am an applied environmental and development economist.